top of page

 Several large observational studies have reported that the pill negatively affects mood in teens

 The Dutch researchers also accounted for other factors that could contribute to depression, including PCOS, endometriosis, a history of depression, and stressful life events.
 While these factors weakened the association, they didn’t eliminate it completely.
-This suggests that starting hormonal contraception during a time of vulnerability may slightly raise the risk of depression in teens, but not in older age groups.
+This suggests that starting hormonal contraception during a time of vulnerability may slightly raise the risk of depression in teens but not in older age groups.

 However, other research found no significant impact on mood.

-• A US observational study specifically examined the pill’s impact on teen mood but found no significant difference in mood symptoms between those taking the pill and those given placebo.
-However, this is only one trial with a smaller sample size.
+• A US randomised controlled trial (RCT) was the only RCT examining the pill’s effect on teen mood.
+It found no significant difference in mood symptoms between those taking the pill and those given a placebo.17 However, this is only one trial with a smaller sample size.

 Does the Pill Affect Bone Development?

-Teen years are crucial for bone development, with bone mineral density (BMD) peaking by age 20.
-Since oestrogen supports healthy bone development, some worry about how the pill might impact this process.
+Teen years are crucial for bone development, with bone mineral density (BMD) peaking by age 20.19 Since oestrogen supports healthy bone development, some worry about how the pill might impact this process.

-A 2022 review found that the combined pill may slow down bone development in teens, especially pills with lower oestrogen doses (20-30µg).
-Further research found that adolescents who took the combined pill for two years developed less bone mass.
+A 2022 review21 found that the combined pill may slow down bone development in teens, especially pills with lower oestrogen doses (20-30µg).22 Further research found that adolescents who took the combined pill for two years developed less bone mass.23 However, there’s not much data on higher-dose pills or progestin-only options.

+More research is needed to better understand the long-term impact of the pill on bone development in teens.
 The good news?
 Any minor effects on bone density seem to reverse after stopping the pill.
 Eating a balanced diet with plenty of calcium and vitamin D, combined with weight-bearing exercise, supports bone health whether on the pill or not.

 Does the Pill Affect Future Fertility?

 The idea that taking the pill as a teen can harm future fertility is a misconception.
-A review of more than 20 studies found that 83% of people who stopped hormonal contraception conceived within a year.
+A review of more than 20 studies24 found that 83% of people who stopped hormonal contraception conceived within a year.
 The type and duration of hormonal contraception don’t seem to impact fertility.

 There can be a short delay in the return of a regular menstrual cycle after you stop taking the pill, but these should return to normal within 6 months.
 If, after 6 months, you don’t have a regular cycle, it’s time to seek medical advice.